ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ## 2. A brief about GoogleTest

-Simply defining, GoogleTest is a testing framework developed by Google's testing technology team to develop and write C++ tests.
+Simply defined, GoogleTest is a testing framework developed by Google's testing technology team to develop and write C++ tests.
 GoogleTest offers multiple advantages over other frameworks:-

 1. **Comprehensive Features**: GoogleTest provides a rich set of features, including a wide range of assertion macros, test fixtures, parameterized tests, test discovery, test filtering, and powerful mocking capabilities.
 It offers a complete testing framework that can handle various testing scenarios.
 2. **Large and Active Community**: GoogleTest has a large and active community of developers.
 This means that there is ample support available in terms of documentation, tutorials, forums, and online resources.